 A document that is official and legal in one country is not necessarily official and legal in another.
 Many documents must therefore be legalised if you wish to use them abroad.

 To legalise documents issued in Belgium to be used in Taiwan, click: here.

 To legalise documents issued in Taiwan to be used in Belgium, click: here.

 According to the Belgian legislation on the use of languages, all documents intended for Belgian public authorities must be either written in the official language of the region you are living in or accompanied by a certified translated copy in that language.

-To translate your Taiwanese documents into Dutch, French or German, please use one of the translation firms recognised by the BOT (click here for the list of translators).
+To translate your Taiwanese documents into Dutch, French or German, please consult the list of translators.
 The BOT does not offer translation services to individuals.